DEFNA/defna.org/_posts/2025-09-10-call-for-venue-proposal-2027.md

 7. Any additional ideas for making the event especially useful and/or memorable.

 8. Any information about whether venues would be willing to sign multi-year deals.
-Hosting DjangoCon US at the same Marriott in San Diego made venue coordination in 2019 and 2022 considerably easier than having to interact with a new venue each year.
+Hosting DjangoCon US at the same venue in Durham made venue coordination in 2023 and 2024 considerably easier than having to interact with a new venue each year.

 Since we are considering a number of proposals, *no one from your group should sign a binding contract* or make any kind of legal or financial commitment.